 Just before the record was released the band conspicuously received notification from Casablanca Records that another group they managed was using the name STARZ and that the DC band would have to change their name.
 Although their claim to the name STARZ was very strong, David Williams from Cellar Door Productions advised them that people in the business knew the real story and that it would be bad business to enter into an expensive legal action with the major label.
 So with the debut of their first record the band changed their name to DC Star.

-By the time the record was released DC Star was working 5-6 nights a week as one of the “house bands” at hot spots like “The Stardust” in Waldorf MD, “The Leonardtown Wharf”, “Someplace Else” in S.E.
-DC, “The Crazy Horse” and “The Bayou” in Georgetown and “Juniors Inn” , “The Act III”, "Coast to Coast" and "The Seagull Inn" in Baltimore.
+By the time the record was released DC Star was working 5-6 nights a week as a “house band” at hot spots like “The Leonardtown Wharf”, “The Stardust” in Waldorf MD, “Someplace Else” DC, "Louies Rock City" in Fairfax VA, “The Crazy Horse”, "Wax Museum" and “The Bayou” in Georgetown and “Juniors Inn”, “The Act III”, "Coast to Coast", "Hammerfjacks" and "The Seagull Inn" in Baltimore.

 Before the band aimed their focus on breaking the New York market they replaced drummer Pat McGowan with Glenn “Dr. Gonzo” Jones in1978 and the final DC Star line-up was set.
 The band assaulted the northeast and became as popular in the New York region as they were on their home turf.
-Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to their tireless hard work and that of their personal manager David A. Sherbow, his assistant for bookings Bill Hoibroten and publicity agent Ed Doyle.
+Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to their tireless hard work and that of their manager and attorney David A. Sherbow, his assistant for bookings Bill Hoibroten and publicity agent Ed Doyle.

 The group signed a development deal with Media Max New York in 1980 and spent the next 5 years working in the studio with the band members of Billy Squier and Billy Idol, producer Hilly Michaels and iconic recording engineer Michael Brauer.
 DC Star also did 2 recording projects at RCA Studios in New York working with producer Eddie DeJoy, all the while playing 5-6 concerts a week between their recording sessions.